-- 1. All aspects of welding and cutting operations shall comply with the requirements of the California Fire Code and the Aerojet Fire Marshal's Office and must comply with Cal/OSHA regulations. - Prior to performing any welding, cutting or hot operations the contractor shall obtain a Hot Work Permit. - Contractor personnel must secure all oxygen/acetylene cylinders in a manner complying with Cal/OSHA regulations.
+- 1. All aspects of welding and cutting operations must comply with OSHA regulations. - Prior to performing any welding, cutting or hot operations outside of welding booth, Contractor will obtain permit from the Aerojet EH&S organization or designee. - Contractor personnel must secure all oxygen/acetylene cylinders in a manner complying with OSHA regulations.
 Oxygen and acetylene cylinders must be stored separately.
 Cylinders of oxygen will not be stored within 20 feet of cylinders containing flammable gases or highly combustible materials. - 4.
 When welding, Contractor personnel will use welding curtains to protect persons from indirect exposure to welding flashes.